Bootstrap:Data Science 🖼Show image

 Students are introduced to the Animals Dataset, learn about Tables, Categorical and Quantitative data, and consider the kinds of questions that can be asked about a dataset.

-Students learn how to apply Functions, and how to interpret the information contained in a Contract: Name, Domain and Range.
-They then use this knowledge to explore more of the Pyret language.
+Students learn how to apply Functions in the programming environment, encounter Image data types, and learn how to interpret the information contained in a Contract: Name, Domain and Range.

 - Displaying Categorical Data